madkehl/DisasterResponse/web_app/README.md

     	`python -m nltk.downloader averaged_perceptron_tagger`**
         `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-2. Run the following command in the app's directory to run your web app.
+2. Run the following command in the app's directory to run your web app. **NOTE SECOND ARG**: this is because the default is set to run smoothly with heroku, port 5000
     `python install plotly --upgrade`**
-    `python run.py`
+    `python run.py 3001`

 3. Go to http://0.0.0.0:3001/